ayotomiwasalau/club_football_data_lake/README.md

 An analytics dashboard can be created using the data, also the expected goal a team or player is likely to have in game can be estimated using predictive modelling on the data.

+The club football event  data has been deposited on Kaggle, interested persons can go analyse and visualize the data.
+[Link](https://www.kaggle.com/ayotomiwasalau/club-football-event-data)

 ## Data source
 Dataset on the team, player, referees, match, competition and match event were collated and parse to extract the required data.